Lessons learnt from the pandemic

 The key theme across the Islands presently is a scarcity of resources, which will bring remuneration strategy in its broadest sense to the forefront of business thinking for the upcoming

-The claims in this case were for discrimination and automatic unfair dismissal.
-The Claimant was a driver for amphibious passenger vehicles that travel between West Park and Elizabeth Castle and
+The Claimant was a driver for amphibious passenger vehicles that travel between West Park and Elizabeth Castle and they were dismissed for refusing to wear a mask.
+They claimed the

 One of the first hurdles that can trip employers is the employment contract.
 You must provide a contract of employment to your employees within the first four weeks of employment,

-Mr Gomes was a plumbing and heating engineer who started work in June 2019.
-He brought forward claims for unfair dismissal, notice pay, no payslips, and discrimination.
+The Claimant was a plumbing and heating engineer who started work in June 2019.
+They brought forward claims for unfair dismissal, notice pay, no payslips, and discrimination.
 Over time, it

 Whilst employers navigate the minefield that the ‘new normal’ brings, it’s essential to think about employees’ career journeys and succession planning.
 The pandemic brought a lot of job-hopping, and employees